r48n34/IT-DOG_Edutech_CityHack22/README.md

 ## 3 Most Impactful Features of the Project (with Screenshot and Short Description (150 words))
 1. Full online class Management
-2. Teaching tools for better teaching experiences
+2. Teaching tools for better teaching experiences (For teachers)
 3. Web base, no need to install (PWA support)

 ## Tech used